 Many of the women I glance at are intentionally not looking at me.
 They are avoiding all eye contact, seemingly staring into some specific spot on the street that does not contain a man’s eyes.
 If they glance and notice I’m looking at them, they look away very quickly.
 What I see in that moment is someone being careful.
 Very very careful.

 I glance at women.
 I don’t look at them for more than a second or two.
 I never stare at them.
 I glance at them because they are lovely, or interesting, or fashionable, or simply in my path.
-I also glance at them for the same reasons I glance at men: to judge their intention as they approach me, to see if they’re texting instead of looking, or to insure I don’t get run over.
+I glance at them for the same reasons I glance at men: to judge their intention as they approach me, to see if they’re texting or looking, or to insure I don’t get run over.

 Because I have a solid sense of who I am and what my intention is, I glance at women without the feeling of guilt or nervousness I carried as a teenager.
 There is nothing wrong with a glance.
 But to look longer at a woman you do not know?
 Or worse, to stare?
 That is a different thing.
 For the very same reason I do not make and hold eye contact with men (or for that matter, dogs I don’t know) I do not look overly long at women, because it suggests an intrusion.
 Something for which I do not have permission.